jzucker2/graybox/README.md

 ## Secrets.yaml

-You should make your own `secrets.yaml` at `graybox/secrets.yaml` like the following:
+You should make your own `secrets.yaml` at `graybox/secrets.yaml` like the following (and exclude from gitignore):

 ```yaml
 wifi_ssid: Example